How-To Restore Brass & Stainless Steel Metal Hookah Pipes

 - Bling Glass Cleaner - Great for the base and shaft interior

 In the case you are dealing with an older hookah you've come across or have been gifted, you may find yourself needing parts.
 The good thing with hookahs is that a lot of pieces are universal.

-Most bases are roughly the same size with traditional hookahs, and bowls and hoses are typically easily interchangeable in general.
+Most bases are roughly the same size when it comes to traditional hookahs, and bowls and hoses are typically easily interchangeable.
 Sometimes, however, you may be missing a purge valve cap or a hose port adapter.
-Maybe you have a more modern hookah which has a threaded base.
-In these cases we may be able to help.
+Maybe you have a more modern hookah that has a threaded base.
+In these cases, we may be able to help.